mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The `string` type has no methods.
 The standard library package `strings` provides many functions for operating on strings.
-Many of these are described in the "Builtins" section.
+Many of these will be described in a future article on the Go standard library.
 For example, the following code splits a string on whitespace characters and prints each word on a separate line: